bytting/SampleRegistration/README.md

 The projects folder contains the log files for each project.

+The format of the log file is as follows:

+The first line in the file is a unique ID for the file.
+The remaining lines are | separated fields with the following format:
+Phone ID, Sample ID, Date/Time (ISO), Latitude, Longitude, Station, Sample type, Measurement value, Measurement unit, Sample comment

 If there is a file called sample-types.txt under the config folder, this file will be used as a suggestion database for the sample type field.
 The sample-types.txt file should have one sample type per line.